LOYOLA UNIVERSITY CHICAGO

 This course explores immigration policies and practices around the world.
 The primary goal is to gain a better understanding of the choices both countries and would-be immigrants face, as well as the consequences of the laws and policies enacted to regulate the movement of people across borders.

-Interdisciplinary Option: Human Services, Human Services
+Interdisciplinary Option: Global Studies, Human Services, Global Studies, Human Services

 Understand the range of motivations that cause people to migrate, the laws and policies to regulate this movement, the consequences of migration, and contribute to societal debates about migration